On Air Now

 If the future of classical music makes you sad and anxious, HALT.
 You shall be anxious no more.
 This little guy has just proved that Beethoven’s symphonies know no time restrictions.

-Jonathan Okseniuk, who is now ten years old, gave this spectacular show of conducting the fourth movement of Beethoven’s Symphony No.5 in C minor when he was just three years old.
+Jonathan Okseniuk, who is now ten years old, gave this spectacular show of conducting the fourth movement of Beethoven’s Symphony No.5 when he was just three years old.
 We are still in slight disbelief at the toddler's ability to deliver clear actions, fluid movement and animated facial expressions for the orchestra (and maybe a tad envious, too).

 At the age of four, Jonathan conducted the full Chandler Symphony orchestra, and the year after that, he conducted the fourth movement of Mozart’s Eine Kleine Nachtmusik, on a TV talk show.
 Yep, Jonathan is officially a musical prodigy.